Register in Probate and Clerk of Juvenile Court

 Guardianship questions?
 Issues?

-Cases involving children who have committed a law violation that would be considered a crime if committed by an adult.
+Cases involving juveniles who have committed a law violation that would be considered a crime if committed by an adult.

 CHIPS and JIPS

-Cases involving children or juveniles who are in need of protection and services.
+Cases involving children or juveniles who are in need of protection and/or services.

 Juvenile Ordinance Violations (Citations):